Last updated: June 17, 2026

 • Processor remains responsible for Sub-processor actions and omissions to the same extent Processor would be responsible.

-• Where Customer Personal Data originating in the EEA/UK/Switzerland is transferred to a country that does not ensure an adequate level of protection, the parties agree the European Commission Standard Contractual Clauses (Controller to Processor) apply and are incorporated by reference.
-Processor will make the SCCs available upon request.
+• Where Customer Personal Data originating in the EEA/UK/Switzerland is transferred to a country that does not ensure an adequate level of protection, the parties will rely on appropriate transfer safeguards where required, such as the European Commission Standard Contractual Clauses, the UK International Data Transfer Addendum or Agreement, or other lawful transfer mechanisms as applicable.

 • If Processor receives a request directly from a data subject relating to Customer Personal Data, Processor will, where reasonably possible, advise the data subject to contact Customer directly and will promptly forward the request to Customer.

-• Upon termination of the Services or upon Customer’s written request, Processor will delete or return Customer Personal Data, unless retention is required by law.
-Where deletion from backups is not immediately feasible, Processor will securely store and isolate the data until deletion is possible.
+Upon termination of the Services or upon Customer’s written request, Processor will delete or return Customer Personal Data where reasonably feasible, unless retention is required or permitted for legal, billing, tax, security, fraud-prevention, dispute-resolution, backup, or operational purposes.

 • The parties’ aggregate liability under this DPA is subject to the limitations and exclusions of liability set out in the main Agreement.